jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 3. You should be automatically redirected to HPE GreenLake and logged in without additional authentication prompts (assuming you've already authenticated to Okta)

 4. Verify successful authentication by confirming your user profile and workspace access are displayed correctly in the HPE GreenLake console

-**Verify the authentication:**

-- Confirm that your user profile displays correctly in HPE GreenLake
-- Check that the appropriate workspace access and permissions are applied
-- If you configured `hpe_ccs_attribute`, verify that role-based permissions are correctly assigned

 #### Troubleshooting